keswconference/kesw2017/calls/index.md

 ### SYSTEM DESCRIPTIONS

-<p class="text-justify">We invite submissions which describe architecture, design, implementation, or experiments with existing systems which use semantic technologies.
+<p class="text-justify">We invite submissions that describe architecture, design, implementation, or experiments with existing systems using semantic technologies.
 Preliminary reports describing research prototypes are welcome, too.
 The papers should explain how the use of semantic technologies helps to solve specific problems and/or is beneficial for the users.
 The authors will be given an opportunity to demonstrate their system during the poster and demo session at the conference.</p>

 ### POSTERS AND POSITION PAPERS